Only on AP: Redskins recovery methods aim to reduce injuries

 Late in the 2017 season, since-released safety D.J.
 Swearinger criticized some teammates for not taking care of their bodies well enough to limit preventable injuries, which contributed to missing the playoffs.

 "You're not supposed to wait till something happens to you to get treatment," Swearinger said at the time.
 "You're supposed to do stuff to prevent injuries, and I don't think as a group we did that as much as other teams I've been on. ...
-Some injuries are freak injuries.
-You can't control them.
-But pulls and strains and stuff like that, you can sort of control those things."
+Some injuries are freak injuries."

+Another injury happened Monday when linebacker Reuben Foster stepped on an offensive lineman's foot and went down wrong on his left leg.
+Foster had to be carted off in another hard-luck injury for Washington that's hard to prevent.

+"When you have broken bones, (torn) ACLs, things like that, you're going to have those type of injuries," Hess said.

-Despite the lengthy injured list, Hess said the team reduced soft-tissue injuries — such as sprains, strains, tendinitis and damage to muscles, tendons and ligaments — by over 50 percent last season.
+Hess said the team reduced soft-tissue injuries — such as sprains, strains, tendinitis and damage to muscles, tendons and ligaments — by more than 50 percent last season.
 He hopes that progress will continue now that players have a full offseason to take advantage of the recovery room at the practice facility.

 After a typical Sunday game, massage therapists and a chiropractor are available for players on Monday and then again Friday.
 The recovery room is always open and sometimes is the location of meetings to help a player relax and not hunch over a desk while watching film.